 One individual in the TechRadar office even went to the length of fixing some rubber tips from an alternative pair of headphones onto their AirPods to make them feel more secure.

 We weren't expecting Apple to change it's rather rigid design aesthetic with the 2019 update, but here's hoping it will for the AirPods 2.

 Given that Apple likes to ensure all its products are designed to work as a family this has little chance of happening, but we’d love to see the AirPods play slightly nicer with Android phones.

 On iPhones, pairing is a dream.
 You simply hold the AirPods near your phone and they connect more or less automatically.

 However with Android the process is a lot more complicated and involving jumping into settings menus to select the AirPods manually.
 We’d love to see Apple simplify this process for the AirPods 2, though we're not holding our breath.

 Different designs and colors

 We get it, Apple likes white things.
 But in an era where iPhones and iPads are available in a range of different colors we’d love to see this same courtesy extended to the AirPods.

 We just want our headphones to match our phone and our Apple Watch; is that so much to ask?

-Although Apple has experimented with different colors for its various devices, its earbuds have always stayed the same iconic white making it pretty unlikely that we’ll get to see the AirPods in another color.
+Although Apple has experimented with different colors for its various devices, its earbuds have always stayed the same iconic white.
+Still, the AirPods 2 are rumored to be coming in a second black option as well.